Forgiveness: Returning to Ourselves and Each Other

 Why Forgiveness Matters Now

 The IDG researchers surveyed over 22,000 people from 194 countries to identify the skills and qualities missing from their original framework.
 Collectively, that community is elevating forgiveness now, which makes so much sense in a world of conflict, polarization, war, violence, hatred, and exclusion.
+We see these dynamics not only globally, but daily in organizations, institutions, and workplaces where unresolved tension quietly drains energy and trust.

 Forgiveness matters because it transforms our internal state.
-As we navigate our complex and changing world and remain unforgiving within, our nervous system continues to hold the injury, which activates our biological threat responses, impacting our ability to feel centered, grounded, and engaged.
-In “Anchored” by Deb Dana, she explains that unforgiveness keeps the sympathetic nervous system activated.
-Imagine two parties gripping opposite ends of a toxic rope.
+As we navigate our complex and changing world and remain unforgiving within, our nervous system continues to hold the injury, which activates our biological threat responses, impacting our ability to feel centered, grounded, engaged, and connected.
+In work environments, this often shows up as friction, defensiveness, reduced collaboration, or a loss of creativity and motivation.

 Unfolding Begins with Truth